 When an external mouse is attached, the mouse settings allow you to configure actions for the left 1, right 2 and middle 3 buttons of the attached mouse, and also for any backward 4 and forward 5 buttons if applicable (on a gaming type mouse).
-Click the button number and then select the Action Type (Express Key, Launch App, Express Text or Disable) from the menu at the bottom of the page.
-You can rename the action by clicking in the Name box, and click in Tool Tips to type in a note to remind you of the action's function.
+Click the button number and then select the action type (Express Key, Launch App, Express Text or Disable) from the menu.
+You can click in Tool Tips to type in a note to remind you of the action's function.

-Figure B - 8 - Mouse Configuration
+Figure B - 12 - Macro Mouse Configuration